 Take some time to reflect and check in with your emotions.
 Black Emotional and Mental Health Collective has journal prompts, coping strategies, and other educational resources.

 Meditation soothes the body and helps us process emotions.
 Check out St. Paul’s Irreducible Grace Foundation for meditations and other self-care tools.
-Dr. Candice Nicole has created guided meditations for healing racial trauma and for allies.
 Evelyn From The Internets has a video and meditation for Black girls to cope with stressors like over-policing.
 If guided meditation doesn’t feel right for you, try deep breathing on your own, listening to calming music, stretching, or getting outside.

 Reach out to people you trust for support.
 If you feel alone, you can contact the National Suicide Prevention Lifeline (1-800-273-8255) or the Crisis Text Line.
 The Crisis Text Line also has an option for young people of color to talk with a culturally trained counselor.